dotnet/command-line-api/CONTRIBUTING.md

 ### Prerequisites

-This project depends on .NET 7.
+This project depends on the .NET 9 SDK.
 Before working on the project, check that the [.NET SDK](https://dotnet.microsoft.com/en-us/download) is installed.

 ### Visual Studio